 His hands are gentle on her, his voice sweet, as he asks, "Are you all right?"

 She laughs.
-She is an Amazon.
-She has fought gods.
+She's an Amazon.
+She's fought gods.
 Does he think one baby will undo her?

 She pushes her head deeper under his chin and cries.
 Tears?
-She does not cry.
+She doesn't cry.

 She can, fortunately, blame the tears on hormones.

 She can't leave him.
 Not now.

 Her defining moment will have to wait.